 Parents or guardians may request a one-time retest of either the CogAT or the NNAT in grades 3-6.
 Requests must be made during the fall testing windows.
-Please contact the school testing coordinator Jackie Oehrlein at jioehrlein@fcpse.edu, no later than September 15 to request the CogAT or October 15 for the NNAT.
+Please contact the school testing coordinator Colleen Vaughan (CAVaughan@fcps.edu or Jennifer Hitchcock (JRHitchcock1@fcps.edu), no later than September 15 to request the CogAT or October 15 for the NNAT.